Register to receive free access to all teacher materials.

 - Use washable markers for easy cleanup.

-This lesson integrates well with math standards on identifying and classifying polygons.
+- This lesson integrates well with math standards on identifying and classifying polygons.
+Use our student planning worksheet to encourage students to make connections with polygon properties.